 There are two very super simple ways to get an octave up effect, the easiest to understand is rectification:

-Now, remember frequnecy = pitch = how often does the signal repeat.
+Now, remember frequency = pitch = how often does the signal repeat.
 If it repeats twice as often that’s twice the frequency or up 1 octave.
 If it repeats 3 times as fast, that’s up two octaves, and so on.
-So by doing this we’ve made a new signal, one octave up.
+By doing this we’ve made a new signal, one octave up.

 - The red wave above isn’t a sine wave anymore.
 Sure, it’s an octave up, but it also has a lot more flavor than a basic sine wave too.

-- On a anything but a synthesizer, it would be impossible to make the phase match perfectly on each octave if playing by hand.
-In the above picture you can see how the hills and valleys of the two waves align perfectly.
+- On a anything but a synthesizer, it would be impossible to make the phase match on each octave if playing by hand.
+In the above picture you can see how the hills and valleys of the two waves align.
 That wouldn’t happen if you actually struck both keys / strings / whatever.

-The other way you can do it is by what the audio world calls “Ring Mod” but is really just multiplying two signals together.
-Now, Ring Mod can, and usually does, sound totallllllly different from an octave effect.
-Typically an entirely different signal is multiplied with the input, causing what’s effectively a tremolo-that-can-invert-the signal effect, but really fast.
-Despite usually being done with analog electronics, this sounds similar to sample-rate-reduction (Some of what makes Lo-Fi sound Lo-Fi) … anyway….
+You can also do it by what the audio world calls “Ring Mod”.
+Ring mod is just multiplying two signals together.
+Now, Ring Mod can, and usually does, sound totaly different from an octave effect.
+Typically an entirely different signal is multiplied with the input, causing what’s effectively a tremolo-that-can-invert-the signal effect, but with audio-rate signals instead of an LFO.
+Despite historically using analog electronics, this sounds a bit like sample-rate-reduction (Some of what makes Lo-Fi sound Lo-Fi) … anyway….
 Ring Mod can give an octave effect if you just multiply the signal with itself.

 The result is a much “cleaner” octave sound, as you can see, the output is a lot closer to the input this time.
-Depending on how this is done, it may also be inverted first - imagine flipping the red wave.
-The effect is nearly identical in sound if inverted, but may change how other effects in the chain respond.
+Depending on how the implimentation, it may also be inverted first - imagine flipping the red wave.
+The effect is nearly identical in sound, but may change how other effects in the chain respond.

 Octave Down #

 This, uh, isn’t great?
 If out input was a square wave, awesome, we just got a perfect square an octave down back out.
-If it was anything else… we also just got a square.
+If it’s anything else… we also just got a square.
 This can sound good, but isn’t always what you want.

 And that’s getting a lot better, but most analog octave effects will be a bit fancier than this,